charlesveasey/vDome/README.md

 ##Setup and Calibration
   - Initial setup is done in XML (setting resolution, number of projectors, and input type).
   - Calibration is done directly on the dome.
 This eliminates the need for a control monitor and saves the headache caused by looking back and forth from control monitor to dome.
-There are also some new calibration options (camera perspective shearing) that should simplify calibration compared to the last version (vDome-Max).

 ##Future Development
   - Advanced color correction